Call us for a free Workers' Compensation Claim Assessment

 Types of workplace compensation

-There are three separate and distinct forms of compensation that may be available as follows:
+There are three separate and distinct forms of workers compensation that may be available:

 - Weekly compensation payments during any incapacity for work.